 The Centre for Indo-Canadian Studies has commissioned a brand-new, full length play on the Komagata Maru story titled: That Land Beyond the Waves.
 This play has been written by Dr. Rajnish Dhawan and Directed by Dr. John Carroll from the Department of English.

-Tickets are now available through the UFV Bookstore.
 Tickets are $15.00 general; and $10.00 for students.
 All members of the community and invited and encouraged to attend.

 Saturday, November 1st at 7PM (Doors open at 6:30PM)